Pro's & Con's of working with Tonal Paper

 I ran a couple of Coloured pencil Workshops in the past using the same subject but working on 2 different tonal papers, one was the Colourfix paper in Deep Black and the other the Canson 'Mi-Tientes 'Touch' paper in Sepia.
 The tooth on both of these papers are almost identical but the final outcomes of both portraits varied greatly and these 2 images will be used as examples for the first section of this Article to give you a good idea on why tonal papers can matter.

-Both of these portraits were created using the WH Smith Coloured pencils and the colours used would be about the same as each other, however you can see how strong the white fur is on the black paper and how effective the pencil colours are, they pop with vibrancy next to the portrait on the Brown paper and you can see an immediate effect as soon as the pencil is applied, with the brown paper, some of the darker tones can get a little lost, that said there is a very good reason why the brown tonal paper can work better than the black for this subject.
+Both of these portraits were created using the WH Smith Coloured pencils and the pencil colours used on both portraits are about the same, however you can see how strong the white fur is on the black paper and how effective the pencil colours are, the vibrancy is far more effective on the Black paper next to the portrait on the Brown paper, seeing immediate effect from the start.
+On the brown paper, some of the darker tones get a little lost, although there is a very good reason why the brown tonal paper may be more suitable for this subject than the black.

 The middle image is the reference image and the outer images are the completed portraits.
 The brown 'Touch' paper is on the left and the black Colourfix on the right.
-The brown 'Touch' paper, being the closer 'undertones' to the tones in the original photograph meant that fewer layers were needed and the effects were achieved easier.
-The black Colourfix is also a close match to the 'cooler' undertones in the original photo however, it took more layers to create and achieve the right tones and there are twice as many layers on the one on the right than the one on the left hence more definition but the brown paper offers a warmer finish and the black paper offers a cooler finish.
-There is no right or wrong as to which paper you choose for your portrait but these examples give you a good idea as to why tonal papers can help in your work and why selecting the right tone which will become your base layer, can be significant.
+The brown 'Touch' paper match the 'undertones' in the subject so fewer layers are needed and the effects achieved much quicker.
+The black Colourfix allows colours to appear much brighter but will require more tones to achieve the final portrait so for these examples above, it is important to note that there are twice as many layers on the black (right image) than the brown (left) which will offer more definition but will take a little longer, also the brown base gives a warm finish and the black base a cool finish.
+There is no right or wrong as to which paper you choose for your portrait but these examples give you a good idea as to why tonal papers can help in your work and why selecting the right tone can be significant.

 Tonal paper Ideas